Home / Blog / Data Analysis / Proof, tea and Fisher: the origin of experimental design

 One day, Ronald Aylmer Fisher (the inventor of experimental design) witnessed a scene in which a lady was outraged:

-He was served tea with milk first!
+She had been served tea with milk first!

 Fisher, amused, doubted, however, that the order in which the tea and milk were added would affect the taste of the drink.
 The lady said she could taste a difference.